deGov/deGov/docroot/themes/nrw/nrw_base_theme/STARTER_KIT/README.md

 # degov

 This is a starter kit for a theme for the deGov Drupal distribution.
-It extends the nrw_base_theme.
+It extends the degov_nrw_theme.

 It uses a watch system built on _gulp_ to run build and copy tasks and trigger livereloading.